Gregg Allman: Reforming the band and breaking addictions (1991–2000)

-The newly reformed Allman Brothers began touring heavily, which helped build a new fan base: "We had to build a fan base all over again, but as word of mouth spread about how good the music was, more and more people took notice.
-It felt great, man, and that really helped the music", Allman recalled.
-Neel left the group and the band added percussionist Marc Quiñones, formerly of Spyro Gyra, the following year.
+The newly reformed Allman Brothers began touring heavily, which helped build a new fan base: Neel left the group and the band added percussionist Marc Quiñones, formerly of Spyro Gyra, the following year.
 They recorded two more studio albums—Shades of Two Worlds (1992) and Where It All Begins.
 In 1993 his youngest daughter Layla Brooklyn Allman was born while Gregg was living in Novato, California.
 When his relationship with Shelby Blackburn ended, Layla and Shelby moved back to Los Angeles.
 Allman's older daughter, Island, came to live with him in Novato, and despite early struggles, they eventually grew very close.
-"Island is the love of my life, she really is", he would later write.

 The band was inducted into the Rock and Roll Hall of Fame in January 1995; Allman was severely inebriated and could barely make it through his acceptance speech.
 Seeing the ceremony broadcast on television later, Allman was mortified, providing a catalyst for his final, successful attempt to quit alcohol and substance abuse.
 He hired two in-home nurses that switched twelve-hour shifts to help him through the process.
-He was immensely happy to finally quit alcohol, writing later in his autobiography: "Did I get any positive anything out of all that?
-And you've got to admit to yourself, no, I didn't.
-You can see what happened and that by the grace of God, you finally quit before it killed you."